timeplus-io/docs/docs/proton-clickhouse-external-table.md

 Please note, in the current implementation, all rows will be fetched from ClickHouse to Proton, with the selected columns.
 Then Proton applies the SQL functions and `LIMIT n` locally.
 It's not recommended to run `SELECT *` for a large ClickHouse table.

-Also note, use the Proton function names when you query the external table, such as [to_int](functions_for_type#to_int), instead of ClickHouse's naming convension, e.g. [toInt](https://clickhouse.com/docs/en/sql-reference/functions/type-conversion-functions#toint8163264128256).
+Also note, use the Proton function names when you query the external table, such as [to_int](functions_for_type#to_int), instead of ClickHouse's naming convention, e.g. [toInt](https://clickhouse.com/docs/en/sql-reference/functions/type-conversion-functions#toint8163264128256).
 In current implementation, the SQL functions are applied in Proton engine.
 We plan to support some function push-down to ClickHouse in future versions.

 :::